ryanmorr/viewdoo/README.md

 ## Usage

-A viewdoo component features similar composition and functionality to a Svelte component; encapsulating scoped styles, reactive scripting, and HTML templating to form reusable, self-contained views.
+A viewdoo component features similar composition and functionality to a Svelte component; encapsulating scoped styles, reactive scripting, and HTML templating to form reusable, self-contained views:

-Define a component by providing the source as a string consisting of HTML markup with optional style and script tags.
-The script tag contains just regular JavaScript responsible for managing the state and behavior of a component instance in an isolated context.
-Any variables defined within the script are available to the template.
-The script is exposed to only one pre-defined function called `set` that can be used to define reactive state variables that will automatically trigger an update of the component when assigned a value.
-The source is compiled and returns a function for creating instances:

 ```javascript
 import viewdoo from '@ryanmorr/viewdoo';